RediSearch/RediSearch/docs/Clients.md

 RediSearch has several client libraries, written by the module authors and community members - abstracting the API in different programming languages.

-While it is possible and simple to use the raw redis commands API, in most cases it's easier to just use a client library abstracting it.
+While it is possible and simple to use the raw Redis commands API, in most cases it's easier to just use a client library abstracting it.

 ## Currently available Libraries